Quantum Teleportation in Non-equilibrium Environments and Fixed-point Fidelity: Teleportation in non-equilibrium steady state

 \subsection{Bosonic reservoirs}

 For bosonic reservoirs, we apply the temperature difference $\Delta T = T_A-T_B$ as the non-equilibrium condition.
 In the weak coupling phase $\lambda<\sqrt{\varepsilon_A\varepsilon_B}$, the limited steady state entanglement cannot support teleportation to have a quantum advantage (fidelity greater than 2/3) \cite{wang2018steady}.
-Therefore, we only focus on the strong coupling phase $\lambda>\sqrt{\varepsilon_A\varepsilon_B}$ in the following discussion.
+In the context of the weak coupling system, the ground state of the two-qubit system is a product state, which fundamentally limits the entanglement required for quantum teleportation.
+As a result, the teleportation fidelity at low average temperatures \(\bar T = (T_A+T_B)/2\) converges to the classical limit of $2/3$, as depicted by the black solid line in Fig. \ref{fig:l6_b_te} (a).
+The figure further illustrates that the fidelity exhibits a monotonous decline as the average temperature $\bar T$ increases.
+Additionally, both the temperature difference $|\Delta T|$ and the energy detuning $|\Delta\varepsilon|$ (Fig. \ref{fig:l6_b_te} (b)) contribute to a reduction in fidelity.

-Fig. \ref{fig:bssT} (a) shows the maximum fidelity under different average temperatures $\bar T = (T_A+T_B)/2$ and temperature difference $\Delta T$.
+In the strong coupling phase $\lambda>\sqrt{\varepsilon_A\varepsilon_B}$, the maximum fidelity under different average temperatures $\bar T$ and temperature difference $\Delta T$ are shown in Fig. \ref{fig:bssT} (a).
 All the curves are decreasing with the increasing of \(|\Delta T|\).
 The temperature difference does not enhance the fidelity, but the overall fidelity value is notably higher than \(2/3\).
 This is because the strong coupling phase has an entangled ground state, while the excited states are product states.
 The higher temperature reservoir causes the corresponding qubit to be more easily excited.
-A common feature across different \(\bar{T}\) is that $\bar{F}_\text{max}$ decreases with increasing average temperature, which is consistent with the enhanced environmental decoherence effects.
+A common feature across different \(\bar{T}\) is that $\bar{F}_{max}$ decreases with increasing average temperature, which is consistent with the enhanced environmental decoherence effects.
 This universal behavior reflects the fundamental competition between quantum coherence and thermal noise.